Tombert/tombert.github.io2/_posts/2015-06-5-updated-ssh-key.markdown

 date:   2015-06-05 12:14:02
 ---

 Awhile ago, I wrote an article about [how to automate the retrieval of SSH keys](/2015/04/17/almost-hacked.html).
-That worked fine, there was nothing wrong with it, but I've been getting more into haskell, and I figured that Haskell-izing some shell-stuff would be a fun little project.
+That worked fine, there was nothing wrong with it, but I've been getting more into Haskell, and I figured that Haskell-izing some shell-stuff would be a fun little project.
 Subsequently, here's the updated script:

 {% highlight haskell%}
 module Main where